rohiitgitam014/Python-project/README.md

 # Python-project
-To predict the chances of winning of a candidate
+To predict the chances of winning a candidate